phalcon/documentation/docs/filter-validation.md

 );
 ```

-As of 5.14.2 the `allowEmpty` rule is owned by the public `AbstractValidator::isAllowEmpty()` method, and the validation run delegates to it before each validator executes.
+The `allowEmpty` rule is owned by the public `AbstractValidator::isAllowEmpty()` method, and the validation run delegates to it before each validator executes.
 Validators can override the method to define their own emptiness semantics - the `File` validators do, treating an upload with `UPLOAD_ERR_NO_FILE` as empty - and custom validators extending `AbstractValidator` inherit the behavior described above.
 The per-field map form is honored consistently in this pre-check as well.

 ## Recursive Validation